linode/terraform-provider-linode/docs/resources/database_postgresql_v2.md

 ## Example Usage

-Creating a simple PostgreSQL database:
+Creating a simple PostgreSQL database that does not allow connections:

 ```hcl
 resource "linode_database_postgresql_v2" "foobar" {